 Crunchy and slightly salty dough with a soft and not too sweet custard.

-Portugal has no shortage of cafés specializing in pastéis de nata in addition to other sweets, but travelers shouldn’t pass by Belém without sinking their teeth into one of its creamy tarts.
+Portugal has no shortage of cafés specializing in pastéis de nata in addition to other sweets, but travelers shouldn’t pass by Belém without sinking their teeth into the original recipe.
 Be sure to sprinkle cinnamon and a little powdered sugar on top of your treat before digging in.

 Here are some more photos of the pastéis creation process and the delicious final product: